Sachini Ayendra Stanley: Early life and background

-Sachini Ayendra was born in Kandy, Sri Lanka, the youngest child of David Stanley and Thamara Wadasinghe.
+Ayendra was born in Kandy, Sri Lanka, the youngest child of David Stanley and Thamara Wadasinghe.
 She studied at the Hillwood College, Kandy, completing her advanced levels in arts.
 In addition she was a member of the young writers club, school choir, drama club, interact club, school debating team, English literary association and took swimming, tennis and rugby as a sport.
 Sachini was the winner of best model in Kandy at a pageant in 2002 and Miss Sri Lanka in 2003 and she represented Sri Lanka at the Miss World 2003 pageant.
-After finishing school she completed a successful modeling course by Lou-ching Wong and several workshops on acting.

 Career

 Sachini started her modeling career while still in school and her first special award was Best Model Kandy in 2002.
 Following that she appeared in many leading TV commercials of the Elephant House soft drink called Ride, the Sthree advertisement of the National Savings Bank in 2002.
 She later moved to Colombo to further her acting and modeling careers.
 Though her most popular character was played in the movie Adaraneeya Wassanaya, her break through performance was the movie Sankara as a poor girl working in sugar cane fields living in a remote village in Sri Lanka.
 Her performance in the movie ‘Heart FM’ in 2007 as a mentally disturbed girl also brought her a lot of praise and a merit award at the Signis Sri Lanka Film festival in 2009.

 After winning the Miss Sri Lanka contest and best supporting actress award at the Signis Awards for Adaraneeya Wassanaya, she received her first nomination for Sarasaviya and Presidential Film Awards.
 Her second film Sankara was one of her best performances.